devdeliw/coral/coral-safe/README.md

 `coral` uses a more idiomatic, modern API to be fully-safe.
 However, an `unsafe` compat layer for the legacy BLAS API is also provided.

 Only single-precision routines are implemented, and it needs nightly.
+While it does use portable-simd, cache-blocking constants were tuned on my apple silicon aarch64 machine.
+If anyone wants to benchmark and derive blocking constants for other architectures, please do.

 Here are some [benchmarks](https://dev-undergrad.dev/posts/benchmarks/).